LV-VL4/ElvOnTheShelf/README.md

 If u see me sleeping thats means im afk or spectating

 Please dont friend me if we only had 1 interact or two

+Please dont randomly sit next to me, i dont like it, expect my friends